-Students with executive functioning issues often have trouble planning, managing time, and organizing. can help them work around these challenges and thrive in the classroom.
+Students with executive function challenges often have trouble planning, managing time, and organizing. can help them work around these challenges and thrive in the classroom.

-Here are some common accommodations teachers can use to help students who struggle with executive functioning skills.
+Here are some common accommodations teachers can use to help students who struggle with executive skills.

 Classroom planning, schedules, and routines